-Skittles is a brand of pill-sized fruit gummies encased in a crunchy layer stamped with an "S".
-Its year of origin is given as 1974, but the identity of its inventor is a mystery which absurdity coordinates particularly well with the modern day avant-garde marketing strategies.
-All that is known is that Skittles originally were a candy in the United Kingdom.
-In 1982, the Wrigley Company moved production to the USA.
+Skittles is a brand of pill-sized fruit gummies encased in a crunchy layer stamped with an "S." Its year of origin is given as 1974, but the identity of its inventor is a mystery which absurdity coordinates particularly well with the modern day avant-garde marketing strategies.
+All that is known is that Skittles originally was a candy product sold in the United Kingdom.
+In 1982, the Wrigley Company moved production to the United States.
 Mars, Incorporated purchased Wrigley in 2008, thereby bringing the "S"-candy and its possible design inspiration, the "M"-candy, under one roof.

-The original Skittles pack consists of five flavors: lime (green), lemon (yellow), orange (...orange), red (strawberry), and blackcurrant (purple).
-In the USA, lime has been replaced with apple and blackcurrant with grape.
-In 1989, the first alternative packs ("Tropical", "Wild Berry", "Tart-N-Tangy") hit the market in the United States and it took another decade for them to show up in Europe.
+The original Skittles pack consists of five flavors: lime (green), lemon (yellow), orange (...orange), strawberry (red), and blackcurrant (purple).
+Internationally, blackcurrant is replaced with grape; lime was replaced with green apple in the United States for a limited time in April 2001, and again from 2013 until 2021, when public demand brought lime back.
+In 1989, the first alternative packs ("Tropical," "Wild Berry," "Tart-N-Tangy") hit the market in the United States and it took another decade for them to show up in Europe.
 In 1994, the iconic tagline "Taste the Rainbow" was created by D'Arcy Masius Benton & Bowles.
-With a slight delay, every ad since has included this phrase and/or a verb variation like "Drain the Rainbow", "Believe the Rainbow", "Share the Rainbow", and "Fizz the Rainbow".
+With a slight delay, every ad since has included this phrase and/or a verb variation like "Drain the Rainbow," "Believe the Rainbow," "Share the Rainbow" and "Fizz the Rainbow."

 During the first few decades of its existence, marketing for Skittles went with the generic "life is good and [this food] makes it even better" message.
 In the 1990s, ads emerged that went a more creative route, such as the catchy fruit gangster commercial and the series of rainbow farming commercials.